sparkflows/sparkflows-docs/docs/installation/credential-store/azure-portal-keyvault.rst

 Create Azure Key Vault in Azure portal
 --------------------

-Create a key vault in the Azure portal if you don't have any.
+Create a Key Vault in the Azure portal if you don't have any.

 .. figure:: ../../_assets/credential_store/azure-keyvault-list.png
    :alt: Azure Key Vault